 El Western Cabins & Lodges is located in the Madison River Valley along Highway 287 in Ennis, MT.
-Ennis offers a host of mountain lakes, rivers and streams but it's the perfect waters of the Madison River that give Ennis the distinction of being in the center of the "Golden Triangle" of fly-fishing.
+Ennis offers a host of mountain lakes, rivers and streams but it's the perfect waters of the Madison River that gives Ennis the distinction of being in the center of the "Golden Triangle" of fly-fishing.
 The "Golden Triangle" consists of the section of the Madison River that travels through Southwest Montana, Eastern Idaho, and Northwest Wyoming.

 The river is usually talked about in several distinct sections, including Hebgen lake, Custer Gallatin, Quake Lake, Ennis Lake and Cliff & Wade Lakes.
-In between these lakes is fine Madison River flowing fine and true guests enjoy fishing, white water rafting, tubing and more.
+In between these lakes is fine Madison River flowing fine and true, guests enjoy fishing, white water rafting, tubing and more.

 Located 55 miles south of El Western lies Hebgen Lake.
 A man made reservoir considered Montana's premier still water fishing.
 15 miles long and 4 miles wide Hebgen Lake offers a host of recreation opportunities beyond fishing, including climbing, hiking, biking and scenic drives.

 El Western Cabins and Lodges is located 52 miles north of Quake Lake Visitors Center.
-Measuring five miles long, one-third of a mile wide, and 190 feet deep fishermen enjoy fishing Quake Lake along the shores or by boat.
+Measuring five miles long, one-third of a mile wide and 190 feet deep, fishermen enjoy fishing Quake Lake along the shores or by boat.

 Cutthroat and brown trout are stocked yearly and float tube fishing is recommended here because of the many timbers below the surface and the occasional high winds.
 However, those timbers create great places for the fish to live, making dry fly fishing ideal.